First person to get Covid vaccine is happy to inspire others

 A charity t-shirt worn by the mother-of-two and grandmother-of-four when she had the jab was viewed around the world and sold out as sales tripled.

-In September Mrs Keenan, known as Maggie, was given her booster vaccine, alongside Matron May Parsons, who administered her first jab.
+In September Mrs Keenan, known as Maggie, was given her booster vaccine alongside Matron May Parsons, who manages Covid wards in the trust and administered her first jab.

 She said: "It felt great, honestly, I could not believe that things went so well, afterwards.